5 Drug Free Ways To Help Arthritis

 2) Topical Applications.
 Nature has all the right intentions – it wants to help!
 Many of our topical creams, gels, patches have natural ingredients that target pain and inflammation at the site.
 Capsaicin creams, such as our Percutane, actually reduce the frequency of pain signals sent from the brain, relieving muscle and joint pain.
 It's Inexpensive and backed by science.

-3) Turmeric helps PREVENT the spreading of arthritis as well as controlling it.
+3) Turmeric helps PREVENT the spreading of arthritis as well as control it.
 Turmeric has the potential to significantly reduce pain and joint swelling, which equates to a lesser reliance on other anti-inflammatory medications that carry some nasty side effects.

 4) Omega 3: Get into it because omega-3 fatty acids reduce inflammation.
 Increasing our intake of omega 3 in relation to omega-6 plays an important factor when considering inflammation.
-Research has shown benefits of omega-3 in the management of Rheumatoid arthritis.
+Research has shown the benefits of omega-3 in the management of Rheumatoid arthritis.

 5) Weight Mindfulness & Exercise – I’ve saved the best for last!
 It’s true that those who engage in more activity generally have less activity-related pain.
 Multiple studies show that exercise is beneficial for people with arthritis and can even help prevent or slow osteoarthritis damage.